premganwani619/book-my-show-apis/README.md

 ## Swagger-ui Screen Shot
 ![Apis](https://github.com/premganwani619/book-my-show-apis/assets/83330321/d38da867-b4c2-4e6e-b2d0-d33765769848)

+## API Documentation
+The API documentation for this project can be found at [Swagger UI](https://book-my-show-apis.onrender.com/swagger-ui.html).
+It provides detailed information about each API, including request/response formats and parameters.

 ## Getting Started
 To set up the project on your local machine, follow these steps: